 Documented conferences.

-After consultations with the tenured faculty, the chairperson shall hold a conference with the tenure-track faculty member and enter into the departmental file all notes from this conference.
+After consultations with the tenured faculty of the department, the chairperson shall hold a conference with the tenure-track faculty member and enter into the departmental file all notes from this conference.
 A copy of these notes shall be given to the faculty member.
 This process shall be repeated each successive spring semester until the probationary faculty member has been granted tenure.
 After the faculty

 member has been granted tenure, this process shall continue as part of the Performance Evaluation of Tenured Faculty Members.